-- Preview Email Newsletter

 A Government Minister has been introduced to Lancaster University spinout company Photarix at an event to highlight the North West's growing role in the UK's digital sector.

-Baroness Lloyd of Effra CBE, Parliamentary Under-Secretary of State in the Department for Science, Innovation and Technology and the Department for Business and Trade (Minister more PR
+Baroness Lloyd of Effra CBE, Parliamentary Under-Secretary of State in the Department for Science, Innovation and Technology and the Department for Business and Trade (Minister for Digital Economy), visited Manchester to meet more PR

 Southampton and Siemens to Boost UK Semiconductor Innovation (10)